qemacs/qemacs/qe-manual.md

 Free the allocated memory pointed to by a pointer whose address is passed.

 * argument `pp` the address of a possibly null pointer.
 This pointer is set to `NULL` after freeing the memory.
-If the pointer memory is null, nothing happens.
+If the pointer is null, nothing happens.

-* argument `n` the number of bytes to allocate in addition to the size of type `T`.

 Note: this function is implemented as a macro.